 6. Lisbon Falls

-Lisbon falls are visited by locals and tourists frequently because they are located near Berlin fall and Mac Mac Falls.
+Lisbon falls are visited by locals and tourists frequently because they are located near Berlin Falls and Mac Mac Falls.
 The waterfall named after the capital of Portugal attracts many visitors every year.
 This place is very beautiful and dramatic.
 The height of Lisbon falls is 94 meters.
-They are located near God’s window which is a famous vantage point in Drakensberg’s escarpment.

 7. Augrabies Falls